 So, the mindset is, “Hey, we tried this, it doesn’t work.
 Let’s go do something else now and move forward.”
 Regarding weaknesses, we’re very, very happy with where we are.
 Could performance be a little bit better?
 Sometimes when we’re stitching these things together, there’s probably an opportunity for us to do that, but you’re always working to optimize those things.
 And I think the big thing for us was when we went into this and when I said, we went in eyes wide open, we realized that, and I think this is the catch.
 Again, I’ll play ‘big enterprise’ now.
 It’s a tip for anyone that’s kind of going through this.

 The way these big enterprise legacy platforms win the business is they pitch the notion that the platform needs to customize to your business flows.
 And we kind of went in and said, “Hey, there are probably some better ways to do things.
-And if we really want to leverage these platforms to the fullest; so, Shopify, Bold with PRE’s and all that kind of stuff.
-We should probably adjust some of our business processes to that.”
+And if we really want to leverage these platforms to the fullest; so, Shopify, Bold with PRE’s and all that kind of stuff, we should probably adjust some of our business processes to that.”

 It allows us to maintain the updates a lot better.
 We don’t have to worry about all this customization and all of that.
 So, don’t go in saying, “Hey, if I can’t run promos this way, my business is going to collapse.”
 Because 99% of the time, that isn’t the reason.
 And it’s going to allow you to go to market a lot quicker.
-It’s going to allow you to evolve a lot quicker once you have it and if you ask, “What are some of the business processes that I can change?”
+It’s going to allow you to evolve a lot quicker once you have it and if you kind of say, “What are some of the business processes that I can change?”
 And we did a lot of that.
 I think for us in terms of opportunities, it’s how we keep evolving.
 And I think that’s what I love with this open ecosystem that exists.
 There are so many people innovating all over the world that it’s an opportunity for us to learn and kind of improve the business.
 And there are a lot of interesting things that are going to be coming out over the next couple of weeks and months that on our scale are probably firsts in the Canadian digital space.

 And some of them are things that you see in that D to C world or a smaller kind of pure-play digital player that we’re going to attempt to see how our customers interact with.
-So, the thing for us is that we’re just going to continue to try some of these things and improve that customer experience, make staples.ca seem more valuable to consumers and businesses, and move forward.
+So, the thing for us is that we’re just going to continue to try some of these things and improve that customer experience, make Staples.ca seem more valuable to consumers and businesses, and move forward.
 As for threats, there are always threats and I think that’s the key.
-Stagnation is the largest enemy in e-commerce.
+Stagnation is the largest enemy in ecommerce.
 So, if you can’t cost-effectively continue to evolve your platform, there are going to be faster, more agile competitors that are going to eat your lunch.
 So, I think for us, it’s being aware and nimble and focused on the things that are driving value.

 Jay Myers: Yes.
 Are you aware of any other brands in your space or in the enterprise space that have approached the build the same way?
 Were you inspired by anyone or are you aware of any others that have approached it the same way you have?